jnozzi/cocoadev.com/markdown/AmbraiSmalltalk.md

 Over all, the IDE seems like a good first beta.
 There appears to be a lot under the hood and they may just need to beef up the UI with some more features.
 I look forward to playing around with Smalltalk in the future and seeing how this tool grows.

--- General/RyanBates
+-- RyanBates

-*BTW, it is possible to change the font by copying and pasting rich text from General/TextEdit, however, it doesn't appear to keep the attributes when saving so it's not all that useful.*
+*BTW, it is possible to change the font by copying and pasting rich text from TextEdit, however, it doesn't appear to keep the attributes when saving so it's not all that useful.*

 ----